Data Flow & Privacy Map

 Legal Basis Performance of Contract (GDPR Art.
 6(1)(b))

-Data Subjects Registered users of the Bluesky/ATProto application
+Data Subjects Registered Bluesky users

 Field Value